sasajo/polyapi-java/train/README.md

 The server will build a query based on your question, send it to OpenAI, and return the response.

+NOTE: you must have an OPENAI_API_KEY in your environment.
+Contact Darko for a key if you don't have one yet!

 ## Training